Topological entropy of Turing complete dynamics: Introduction

 Combining Theorem~\ref{T.main} with the construction of Turing complete diffeomorphisms of the disk presented in~\cite{CMPP2} and the continuity of the encodings used there, we easily get the following corollary:

-\begin{corollary} The Turing complete $C^\infty$ area-preserving diffeomorphim $\varphi$ of the disk constructed in~\cite{CMPP2}, which exhibits a compact invariant set $K$ homeomorphic to the square Cantor set, has positive topological entropy whenever the simulated universal Turing machine is regular. \end{corollary}
+\begin{corollary} {Any Turing complete smooth area-preserving diffeomorphism of the disk $\varphi: D\rightarrow D$ as constructed in~\cite{CMPP2} necessarily has positive topological entropy whenever the simulated universal Turing machine is branching.} \end{corollary}

-The technique introduced in~\cite{CMPP2}, which is based on the suspension of Turing complete area-preserving diffeomorphisms of the disk, immediately yields the construction of Reeb flows on $\mathbb S^3$ with chaotic invariant sets that are Turing complete.
+The technique introduced in~\cite{CMPP2}, which is based on the suspension of Turing complete area-preserving diffeomorphisms of the disk, immediately yields the construction of Reeb flows on $\mathbb S^3$ {whose chaotic behavior is already inherited from its Turing universality}.
 As argued in~\cite{CMPP2} there are many compatible Riemannian metrics $g$ that make these Reeb flows stationary solutions of the Euler equations on $(\mathbb S^3,g)$.
 Incidentally, these metrics cannot be optimal (or critical) because the Reeb flows have positive topological entropy~\cite{MPS}.

+{As we anticipated, our last result is that, surprisingly, there exist universal Turing machines with zero topological entropy (in fact, with zero speed, which is a stronger condition).
+It can be required to be reversible too. \begin{theorem} There exists a universal Turing machine (which can be required to be reversible) that has zero speed.
+In particular, it has zero topological entropy. \end{theorem} }

 This article is organized as follows.
 In Section~\ref{S.TM} we recall the usual interpretation of Turing machines as dynamical systems on compact metric spaces and prove some auxiliary results.
 In Section~\ref{S.entro} we define the topological entropy of a Turing machine and show how it is related to the usual definition of topological entropy in dynamics.
-Finally, the main theorem is proved in Section~\ref{SS.crit} and its corollary in Section~\ref{S.app}.
+Theorem~\ref{T.main} is proved in Section~\ref{SS.crit}, its corollary in Section~\ref{S.app} and the example of a non-branching, zero-entropy Turing machine (Theorem~\ref{T.main2}) is presented in Section~\ref{appendix}.